Para información en español, por favor llame a la oficina: 212-620-9110.

 - Solid infrastructure for sustaining its work, including a fundraising plan that can sustain the organization in the coming years; and

-- The time and ability for 1 - 3 organizational leaders (ideally the staff director, board chair and a seasoned member leader) to fully participate in the peer learning program.
+- The time and ability for 2 - 3 organizational leaders (ideally the executive director, an active board member, a campaign organizer and/or a seasoned member leader) to fully participate in the peer learning program.

 Strong preference will be given to organizations that: